 8 ways to get airport lounge access

-One of the least desirable places to hang out is usually an airport.
+One of the least desirable places you may want to hang out is an airport.
 They can be loud, crowded and uncomfortable.
-If you find yourself stuck with a long layover or a delayed flight, you know it's going to be a draining day.
-This is exactly why airport lounges are becoming so popular, and in some cases, more accessible than you might think.
+This is why airport lounges are popular, and in some cases, more accessible than you might think.

 Lounges are separate areas inside the airport where members and their guests can go to relax and escape the crowds.
 They can include amenities and comforts that you won't find in the main terminal.
-With perks such as free food and spacious seating, you may find that once you start visiting airport lounges, you'll want to go back again and again.
+With perks such as free food and spacious seating, you may find that once you start visiting airport lounges, you may want to go back again.

 But how do you get in?
-And what are the various membership options?
+And what are membership options that provide lounge access?

-In this article, we've broken down 8 ways to get access to an airport lounge.
+In this article, we've broken down eight ways to get access to an airport lounge.

 1) Buy Priority Pass

 Priority Pass™ is a global network of independently owned airport lounges.
-These lounges are available in approximately 1,500 locations in more than 600 airports in 148 countries.
-With that kind of footprint, you may be flying through an airport with a lounge participating in Priority Pass.
-Each lounge is slightly different in layout and features, but usually includes amenities such as free food, Wi-Fi and comfortable places to relax.
+These lounges are available in more than 1,300+ locations in more than 600 cities in 145 countries.
+With that kind of footprint, you may be traveling through an airport that has a Priority Pass lounge.
+Each lounge is slightly different in layout and features, but usually includes amenities such as complimentary food and drinks, Wi-Fi and comfortable places to relax or work.

-If you buy a Priority Pass membership, you're able to utilize their participating lounges regardless of the airline you're flying or the class of your ticket.
+If you buy a Priority Pass membership, you may be able to utilize participating lounges regardless of the airline you're flying or your ticket class.

-Priority Pass offers three membership levels to choose from.
+Priority Pass offers three membership levels.
 The one that's best for you depends on your travel preferences and frequency:

 Pro travel tip: If you are able to estimate how many times you plan to travel in a year, you might be able to figure out your ideal membership level.